 Building lot at SCHWEITZER MTN RESORT.
 Great views of the surrounding mountains and close to the bottom of Creekside Express chair.
 This nearly half acre lot has preliminary plans available.
 A full geo-tech study has been done for the lot and will be made available to a buyer.
 Build your ski getaway at Idaho's undiscovered gem-Schweitzer Mtn!

-Builder pays part of your mortgage for 2 years!
-The incentive includes a 2-1 temporary interest rate buydown!
+Builder Incentive includes a 2-1 temporary interest rate buydown!
 Experience modern Sandpoint living in this stunning new construction home, ideally located in sought-after Midtown, just steps from the library, schools, and parks.
-A true standout, this home showcases striking rooflines and clean architectural lines, bringing a fresh contemporary style
+A true standout, this home showcases striking rooflines and clean architectural lines, bringing a fresh contemporary style rarely seen in town.
+The highlight of this

 Prime location with easy access to hiking and biking trails, schools and public transportation.
 Our residences consist of one and two bedroom units.
 ADA accessible units available.
 Homestead Village is brand new construction located on one of three major access points to Sandpoint and is surrounded by well-established neighborhoods.
 Walking distance to schools, parks, 6 blocks from Lake Pend